justinmahar/react-kindling/README.template.md

 ## Donate

-If this project helped out or made your day a little brighter and you'd like to return the favor, why not buy me a coffee or become a sponsor?
-It'll make my day and help keep the project chugging along.
+I hope this project makes your life a little easier!
+If it does and you'd like to show your appreciation, consider supporting the project with a coffee or sponsorship.

-Plus, I'll do a little dance in your honor.
-Maybe not a very good one, but a dance nonetheless.
+Your support helps keep the project going and will earn you some serious virtual high fives.
+Maybe even a virtual fist bump if you're feeling extra cool.

 <a href="https://github.com/sponsors/justinmahar">
   <img src="https://justinmahar.github.io/react-kindling/support/sponsor.png" alt="Sponsor via GitHub" height="35" />